rat-h/simtoolkit/model-fileformats/Format-stkdb.md

 ##STKDB
-Simulation Tool Kit Data Base (STKDB) holds parameters and some results of simulations in a standard sqlight3 data base.
+Simulation Tool Kit Data Base (STKDB) holds parameters and some results of simulations in a standard sqlight3 file or in an external database.
+The main purpose of this database is an accumulation of parameter sets, some lightweight simulation results (such as some final numbers, mean firing rate for example), and possibly some multimedia content along with message related to each simulation for many simulations.
+One can imagine stkdb as git repository for simulations with additional features.

 stkdb contains 5 tables: records, names, values, tags, mms